 - Toss fruit with sugar, ginger, salt and cornstarch, and allow to sit while preparing crumble topping.

 - Pulse all ingredients for crumble topping in a food processor until it resembles fine meal.
 Set aside.

 Assembling the Crostata

-- Place fruit in the center.
+- Heap fruit in the smaller circle in the center.
 Fold edges in, pleating to make a "pie bowl".

 - Bake at 450* F. for 20-25 minutes or until crostata is golden brown.

 - Remember to make the pie dough 30 minutes up to a day ahead of time.